malakbattat/malakbattat/README.md

-I'm a **Computer Science student** at Palestine Technical University – Kadoorie (PTUK), a **front-end web developer**, and selected student into the **MIT Emerging Talent** Program for Computer Science and Data Science.
+I'm a **Computer Science student** at Palestine Technical University – Kadoorie (PTUK), a **front-end web developer**, and selected student into the **MIT Emerging Talent** Program for Computer and Data Science.

 - 💻 I'm passionate about building impactful and meaningful web applications.
 - 🌍 I aim to channel my knowledge, learning, and experiences into creating solutions